Zeta integrals, Schwartz spaces and local functional equations: Relation to reductive monoids

-According to \cite[\S 5.5]{BK00}, one can attach an irreducible affine normal monoid $X_\rho$ to $\rho$ with unit group $\Gm \times G$.
-L. Lafforgue explained their construction in \cite[Définition V.9]{Laf14}.
-In our setting where $\rho$ is irreducible and $(\Gm \times G)_\text{der} = G$ is simply connected, this construction has been rephrased by B. C. Ngô in \cite{Ng14} and \cite[\S 4]{BNS16} in terms of Vinberg's theory, which is essentially the dual version of Luna-Vust classification in the case of reductive monoids.
+Following \cite[\S 5.5]{BK00}, one attaches an irreducible affine normal monoid $X_\rho$ to $\rho$ with unit group $\Gm \times G$.
+L.\ Lafforgue explained their construction in \cite[Définition V.9]{Laf14}.
+In our setting where $\rho$ is irreducible and $(\Gm \times G)_\text{der} = G$ is simply connected, this construction has been rephrased by B.\ C.\ Ngô in \cite{Ng14} and \cite[\S 4]{BNS16} in terms of Vinberg's theory, which is essentially the dual version of Luna--Vust classification in the case of reductive monoids.
 In this situation $X_\rho$ will be a flat reductive monoid, called the \emph{$L$-monoid} associated to $\rho$.